Synthetixio/SIPs/content/sccp/sccp-273.md

 # Abstract

 The DirectIntegration addresses are contracts setup by integrators, that are allowed to trade at specialized fees and parameters, given that they satisfy certain conditions.
 In 1inch's case, they abide by the CRV <> SNX <> CRV trading route.

-The new full set of 1inch DirectIntegration addresses is as follows:
--  `ADDRESS_HERE`
+The following variables were defined under 1inch integration:

+- `dexPriceAggregator` is the uniswap aggregator being used pointing towards the uniswap 5 bp pools.
+- `atomicMaxVolumePerBlock` is the maximum volume, in sUSD, allowed per block.
+- `atomicExchangeFeeRate` is the fee rate paid on exchanges into a specific synth.

 # Motivation

-The main motivation is that fusion mode is a better UX overally, as it offers MEV protected, zero gas fee transactions to users.
-Furthermore, putting the transaction execution in the hands of the 1inch solvers and settlement bots incorporates a small but important amount of latency which allows us to lower fees further.
+The main motivation is to boost volume, as fusion mode incorporates a small amount of latency, due to trade the trade being executed by 1inch keepers.
+Hence, we should be able to provide more competitive fees.

 # Copyright